UTexas80/splGoldenDeathX/README.md

 # splGoldenDeathX

-Welcome to the SPL Golden Crossing Dashboard!
+_Welcome to the SPL Golden Crossing Dashboard!_

+**Abstract**

-Hypothesis: Discern whether the trend is truly your friend.
+**Hypothesis**: Discern whether the trend is truly your friend.

-Mission: utilize Machine Learning & Fintech analytics to vette the ASX for compelling Small Cap Biotech trading opportunities.
+**Mission**: utilize Machine Learning & Fintech analytics to vette the ASX for compelling Small Cap Biotech trading opportunities.

-Objective: The purpose of this dashboard is twofold.
+**Objective**: The purpose of this dashboard is twofold.

 1. To provide a glimpse of Starpharma's performance circa 2002-01-02.
 2. To examine the Golden Cross, Death Cross and No Cross Trading Strategies to discern their profitability.

-Design: This site is developed using a reactive framework thereby allowing a dynamic interaction with any of the input variables.
+**Design**: This site is developed using a reactive framework thereby allowing a dynamic interaction with any of the input variables.
 Therefore, whenever the date is updated the corresponding entries will be dynamically updated as well.

-Software: The dashboard was developed in R V 3.6.3 using RStudio 1.2.5042 as the IDE
+**Software**: The dashboard was developed in R V 3.6.3 using RStudio 1.2.5042 as the IDE

-Packages:
+**Packages**:

-Layout: The dashboard is divided into two sections.
+**Layout**: The dashboard is divided into two sections.

 - The first section provides a summary of Starpharma's performance and historical returns.
   - The performance portion of the dashboard provides: